-Create Your Medicinal Spice & Herb Cabinet For Cold/Flu Season
+Spice & Herb Medicine Cabinet For Cold/Flu Season

-It’s that time of the year again…fall.
-The kids go back to school, the weather get cooler and the sniffles begin.
+It’s that time of the year again…cold and flu season.
+The weather gets cooler and the sniffles begin.
 Ugh!
 Who has time for that?
-I quickly realized I needed to put together my fall medicinal cabinet and concoctions.
+I quickly realized I needed to put together my own medicinal cabinet and concoctions.

 When I think of the spices and herbs I keep in my home to build my immune system, stop the sniffles and soothe my throat, this is my list: